 He smiles too enthusiastically.

 Mr. Clark looks so pleased.
 The boy runs over to the wig case and has the hardest time choosing his own wig.

 That night, Jimmy and the photographer bring over the filmed footage.
 The music room is set up for movie viewing.
 We watch over two hours of footage.
 No single song is fully filmed.
 It’s only video; there’s no audio.
 I realize that’s best, as we can control the sound.
 The ‘Woodstock’ film has come out; its chaotic crowd shots make the performances seem real, live.
-I get all excited and realize we put together an excellent performance, something that will be permanent.
+I get all excited and realize we put together an excellent performance, a movie will make it permanent.
 Music is so ephemeral, especially live shows.
 I look over at Jace.
-He’s sulking in the corner.
+He is sulking in the corner.
 I open my arms to him, signing that the possibilities make me happy.

 “It was the first time you played without me.”

 I instantly feel his sadness.
 “No, you were playing me playing you.”